 Dorms and other campus housing options usually have resident advisers (RAs).
-These are generally college juniors or seniors who live in the dorm and act as counselors, among other roles.
+These are generally college juniors or seniors who live in the residence hall and act as counselors, among other roles.
 Your RA can talk with you about any issues you're having, in or out of class, and direct you to other campus services that can provide help.

 If you're having a tough time coping with stress, speaking with a mental health counselor at your college can help.
-Counselors can also help if you feel isolated or depressed or have other personal issues you want to work through.
-Colleges generally offer free counseling for a set number of sessions or semesters.
+Counselors can help if you feel isolated or depressed or have other personal issues you want to work through.
+Colleges may offer free counseling for a set number of sessions or semesters.
 If you need more than that, they can refer you to off-campus mental health professionals.

 Financial Aid Office